PoisonAlien/trackplot/README.md

 #' @param mark_regions_col color for highlighted region.
 Default "#192A561A"
 #' @param mark_regions_col_alpha Default 0.5
 #' @param nthreads Default 1.
 Number of threads to use.
+#' @param show_ideogram Default TRUE.
+If TRUE plots ideogram of the target chromosome with query loci highlighted.
+Works only when `query_ucsc` is TRUE.
 ```

 ### profileplot()

-`profileplot()` is a simple, and minimal dependency R function to generate profile-plots from bigWig files.
+`profileplot()` is an `R` function to generate density based profile-plots from bigWig files.

   * Below example for summarizing approx. 33,250 peaks for 5 bigWig files takes around 90 seconds on my 5 year old [macbook Pro](https://support.apple.com/kb/sp715?locale=en_GB).
 This includes generating signal matrix, summarizing, and plotting
   * Optionally, it can even query UCSC genome browser for refseq transcripts of desired assembly and summarize around TSS regions